executors/executors/wording.md

 An executor's properties are modified by calling the `require` member or non-member functions.
 These functions behave according the table below.
 In the table below, `x` denotes a (possibly const) executor object of type `X`, * and `p` denotes a (possibly const) property object.

-[*Note:* If a property requires a value to be provided when being set such as with the `allocator(ProtoAllocator)` property, it must be implemented such that it is callable with the stated parameter when used in `require` or `prefer` and is passable as an instance when used in `query`.
-Otherwise it must only be implemented such that it is passable as an instance when used in `require`, `prefer` or `query` *--end note*]

 [*Note:* As a general design note properties which define a mutually exclusive pair, that describe an enabled or non-enabled behaviour follow the convention of having the same property name for both with the `not_` prefix to the property for the non-enabled behaviour. *--end note*]

 | Expression | Comments |